 Introduction

-Otitis media with effusion (OME) is a condition that most commonly affects children, often termed “glue ear“.
+Otitis media with effusion (OME) is a condition that most commonly affects children, and it is often termed “glue ear“.

-OME is caused by the build-up of a viscous inflammatory fluid within the middle ear, resulting in a conductive hearing impairment.
+OME is caused by the build-up of a viscous inflammatory fluid within the middle ear cavity, which may or may not result in conductive hearing impairment.

 In this article, we shall look at the aetiology, clinical features and management of otitis media with effusion.